-I. General Guidelines
+General Guidelines

-- Under no circumstances should a rower in the water leave the floating shell.
-Even if a swamped shell is within swimming distance from the shore and the rower considers him/herself a strong swimmer, the rower should swim the shell to shore, not swim by him or herself. - In an emergency condition, the first action to perform is stopping the shell.
+Under no circumstances should a rower in the water leave the floating shell.
+Even if a swamped shell is within swimming distance from the shore and the rower considers him/herself a strong swimmer, the rower should swim the shell to shore, not swim by him or herself.
+In an emergency condition, the first action to perform is stopping the shell.
 Coxswain or bow person should give the command "Weigh enough, hold water!"
-Rowers are to respond by squaring blades in the water to bring the shell to ahalt. - Use these distress signals to communicate to other boats: wave the arms or a shirt above the head, or raise one oar in the air.
+Rowers are to respond by squaring blades in the water to bring the shell to a halt.
+If needed, use these distress signals to communicate to other boats: wave the arms or a shirt above the head, or raise one oar in the air.
+Any damage is to be reported in iCrew and an incident report submitted.
+All members should familiarize themselves with the Emergency Action Plan

-II.
 Wakes and/or Waves

-- If approaching wakes are higher than the gunwale, the shell should be turned parallel to the wake to avoid having parts of the shell unsupported by the water.
+If approaching wakes are higher than the gunwale, the shell should be turned parallel to the wake to avoid having parts of the shell unsupported by the water.
 It is possible to split a shell under these conditions.
-Rower(s) should stop rowing and lean away from the approaching wake, with oar handle(s) on the wake side lifted slightly. - If wakes are lower than the gunwale and widely spaced, continue to row without a course adjustment.
-Closely spaced wakes that are lower than the gunwale may be taken at a 90 degree angle with the bow directly toward them. - Turning in waves is tricky; allow plenty of room, energy and time.
+Rower(s) should stop rowing and lean away from the approaching wake, with oar handle(s) on the wake side lifted slightly.
+If wakes are lower than the gunwale and widely spaced, continue to row without a course adjustment.
+Closely spaced wakes that are lower than the gunwale may be taken at a 90 degree angle with the bow directly toward them.
+Turning in waves is tricky; allow plenty of room, energy and time.

-III.
 Running Aground

-• If the shell runs aground on a sandbar/shore, stop rowing immediately at the coxswain or bow's command.

-- After assessing for possible shell damage, the coxswain or bow should try backing out if the shell is not too far up on a sandbar.
-If the shell remains stuck on the sandbar and the rowers are unable to back off of it, the coxswain or bow should have the rowers get out in pairs until the shell becomes light enough to push off of the sandbar. - Once back on land, the hull of the shell should be carefully checked for damage. - All damages are to be reported in iCrew and an incident report submitted.
+If the shell runs aground on a sandbar/shore, stop rowing immediately at the coxswain or bow's command.
+After assessing for possible shell damage, the coxswain or bow should try backing out if the shell is not too far up on a sandbar.
+If the shell remains stuck on the sandbar and the rowers are unable to back off of it, the coxswain or bow should have the rowers get out in pairs until the shell becomes light enough to push off of the sandbar.
+Once back on land, the hull of the shell should be carefully checked for damage.

-IV.
 Rower Injured

-- Coxswain or bow should give the immediate command: "Weigh enough!" - Signal launch if first aid is needed - If no launch is available, have uninjured rowers row the shell back to the boathouse and call for help.
+Coxswain or bow should give the immediate command: "Weigh enough!"
+Signal launch if first aid is needed If no launch is available, have uninjured rowers row the shell back to the boathouse and call for help.

-V. Person Overboard
+Person Overboard

-- Coxswain or bow should give the immediate command: "Weigh enough, hold water!" - If the safety launch can get to the victim first, allow the launch to rescue the victim. - If the launch is not in the immediate vicinity, back the shell to the victim and have him/her hang onto the shell until the launch arrives.
+Coxswain or bow should give the immediate command: "Weigh enough, hold water!"
+If the safety launch can get to the victim first, allow the launch to rescue the victim.
+If the launch is not in the immediate vicinity, back the shell to the victim and have him/her hang onto the shell until the launch arrives.

-VI.
 Shell or Equipment Damage and Not Sinking

-- Coxswain or bow should give the immediate command: "Weigh enough!" - Make adjustments or signal launch for assistance. - Proceed back to the boathouse
+Coxswain or bow should give the immediate command: "Weigh enough!"
+Make adjustments or signal launch for assistance.
+Proceed back to the boathouse

-VII.
 Shell Swamped